w3c/ColorWeb-CG/hdr_html_canvas_element.md

 to manipulate High Dynamic Range (HDR) images expressed using the widespread BT.2100 PQ and BT.2100 HLG color spaces.

-This proposal does not preclude future additional extensions.
+This proposal:

+* does not target applications that require high-performance custom image tone-mapping or compositing methods.
+* is not intended to limit the feature of HTML Canvas, such as support for additional color spaces like a linear high-dynamic range color space.

 ## Add color spaces intended for use with HDR images